ritani/sampleD3App/README.md

 ## The Server

 The server serves static files and a has small REST API for retrieving data.
 The data is read from a JSON file.
 PushState is setup for the client, though this client only has one route.
+Additionally, the server is setup for secure and unsecure connections, but could easily be configured to redirect unsecure connections to the secure port.

 ### Future Improvements